Milnor-type invariants for surface-links and cut-diagrams: Introduction

-We say that an oriented path $\gamma:[0,1]\to \Sigma$ is \emph{generic} if $\gamma(0),\gamma(1)\notin \UU$ and $\gamma\big(]0,1[\big)$ meets $\UU$ only transversally, in a finite number of regular points of $\UU$.
-For example, an oriented arc on a broken surface diagram, that avoids all branch and triple points and meets lines of double points transversally, produces a generic arc on the associated cut-diagram.

-The next lemma follows from classical Thom's transversality theory. \begin{lemme} \begin{itemize} \item[] \item Any path on $\Sigma$ with endpoints in $\Sigma\setminus \UU$ is homotopic to a generic path. \item If $\gamma_1$ and $\gamma_2$ are two homotopic generic paths, then they are related by a finite sequence of homotopies within generic paths, and the following local moves which are supported by a $2$--disk in $\Sigma$, illustrated below in each case, that intersects $\UU$ transversally: \begin{itemize} \item[] $\textnormal H_1:$ insertion/deletion of a loop going around a regular point of $\UU$
+A path $\gamma:[0,1]\to \Sigma$ is \emph{generic} if $\gamma(0)$ and $\gamma(1)$ are disjoint from $\UU$, and $\gamma\big(]0,1[\big)$ meets $\UU$ transversally in a finite number of regular points of $\UU$, that is, points that are neither double points nor endpoints. \begin{lemme} The following properties hold. \begin{itemize} \item Any path on $\Sigma$ with endpoints in $\Sigma\setminus \UU$ is homotopic to a generic path. \item If $\gamma_1$ and $\gamma_2$ are two homotopic generic paths, then they are related by a finite sequence of homotopies through generic paths, and the following local moves which are supported in a $2$--disk in $\Sigma$: \begin{itemize} \item[] $\textnormal H_1:$ insertion/deletion of a loop going around a regular point of $\UU$\ \item[] $\textnormal H_2:$ insertion/deletion of a loop going around an internal endpoint\ \item[] $\textnormal H_3:$ insertion/deletion of a loop going around a double point of $\UU$\ \end{itemize} \end{itemize} \end{lemme} \begin{proof} This follows from classical transversality theory, see e.g. \cite[\S~3]{hirsch}.
+Note that $\UU$ provides a stratification of $\Sigma$, where the regular points of $\CC$ form the $1$-dimensional stratum $\Sigma_{(1)}$, while the double points and endpoints of $\UU$ form the $0$-dimensional one $\Sigma_{(0)}$.